genocrunch/genocrunch-docker/README.md

 ### Build the docker image

-Download the Dockerfile with git:
+First, download the Dockerfile from its git repository:

 ```
 $ git clone https://c4science.ch/source/genocrunch_docker.git
-$ cd genocrunch_docker
 ```

-Set up the genocrunch web app configuration from the Dockefile:
+Before building a docker image using the Dockerfile, you may want to edit the Dockerfile in order to customize the installation of the Genocrunch web app.
+For this, open `genocrunch_docker/Dockerfile` with your favorite editor and follow the following instructions:

-Edit this line to define any custom link to be included in the info menu of \
-the genocrunch web app topbar:
+Edit this line to define any custom link to be included in the info menu of the Genocrunch web app topbar:

 ```
 #Dockerfile